rmohr/ansible-vdsm-prometheus/README.md

 Role Variables
 --------------

-There only variable available is the `opts` variable in [vars/main.yml](vars/main.yml).
+The only variable available is the `opts` variable in [vars/main.yml](vars/main.yml).
 The variable allows to set commandline arguments for `vdsm-prometheus` on the host.
 These arguments are passed to `vdsm-prometheus` when it is started by `systemd`.
 To see all possible